szymonprower/web-components-toolbox/ARCHITECTURE.md

 Example: `<o-header>`, `<o-footer>`

 ### Controllers
-These are not visual components, but JavaScript classes for handling logic/state. connect components to APIs/data.
+These are not visual components, but JavaScript classes for handling logic/state and connecting components to APIs.
 Example: `<c-filter>`, `<c-recipe>`

 ### Pages